BrennanOrmes/antaeus/DevDiary.md

 #### Sunday 10th of April (2 hours)
 Wrote batch method that can be called by a cron job.
 The batch handles the retrying of pending jobs returned from the charge invoices method.
+Unit tests for the cron job was interesting, as I was not sure how to test a void method.
+Reading into the mockk documentation, I learned that you can verify how many times a method was called, and that was perfect for my scenario as I wanted to see if the retry would call the update method in the invoice service with a pending status.

 ### Improvements

+- Move the batch method to its own service, this would allow it to be easier to test, since you can mock the services it will use
-move batch to its own service, easier to test and means that only the batch service itself is exposed. move the mocked methods that define specific behaviour into their respective tests implement JWT authentication implement a failed job that could notify customers of failed payments implement a joblog service that writes logs from the batch method add application insights
+- Move the mocked methods that define specific behaviour into their respective tests
+- Implement JWT bearer authentication, as the REST right now does not have any authentication
+- Implement a failed job notification service that can notify customers of failed payments
+- Implement a job log service that writes logs from the batch method
+- Implement logging that can interface with azure application insights

+### Summary

+Overall, I have spent roughly 8 hours on this challenge.
+Most of the time spent was on learning kotlin and reading the documentation.
+I personally really enjoyed learning about the mockk framework, as I currently have not had too much exposure to testing libraries.
+I really look forward to getting feedback on this challenge, especially on how I can improve the unit tests code coverage.